 For women, this phase can be triggered by various life events, such as:

-Conversely, the phenomenon of an “empty nest,” when children leave their parents’ home, can also be difficult.
-It often disrupts daily routines.
-In addition, women can experience deep self-reflection, and rethink their identity due to the change of roles.
-And it can be equally challenging for women to navigate.
+Conversely, the phenomenon of an “empty nest,” when children leave home, can also be difficult.
+It often disrupts daily routines and prompts deep self-reflection on identity.

-Hormonal changes.
 The onset of perimenopause and menopause introduces hormonal fluctuations that can significantly impact mood, energy levels, and overall well-being.
-These changes often coincide with midlife, amplifying emotional and physical challenges.
-Symptoms such as hot flashes, sleep disturbances, and mood swings can add layers of complexity to this transitional phase.
+These changes often coincide with a midlife crisis in women, amplifying emotional and physical challenges like hot flashes, sleep disturbances, and mood swings.

 Signs of a Midlife Crisis in a Woman